Magickbase/ckb-explorer-public-issues/PRD.md

 - Overview

   - Block hash
+  - Copy button: click to copy block hash
-  - Block height: link to prev/next block
+  - Block height:link to prev/next block
-  - Count of transactions
+  - Transactions:count of transactions
+  - Size:current block size
+  - Cycles:cycles required for transaction completion
-  - Count of proposal transactions: `proposals` of the block
+  - Proposal Transactions:count of proposal transactions `proposals` of the block
   - Miner reward: first transaction of the block
   - Difficulty: `compact_target` of the block
   - Nonce: `nonce` of the block
-  - Count of uncle blocks: `uncles` of the block
+  - Uncle Count：countof uncle blocks `uncles` of the block
   - Miner: miner address, link to `/address/{miner}`
   - Miner message: parsed from witness of the cellbase.
   - Epoch: epoch index of the block